 This package provides an interface to Chris Sims’

 csminwel optimization code.
 The code borrows from DSGE.jl, but it is adapted to be compatibles with the Optim.jl’s API.
-When the derivative of the minimand is not supply either Finite Difference of Forward Automatic Differentiation derivatives are automatically supplied to the underlying code.
+When the derivative of the minimand is not supplied either Finite Difference of Forward Automatic Differentiation derivatives are automatically used.

 From the original author: > Uses a quasi-Newton method with BFGS update of the estimated inverse hessian.
 It is robust against certain pathologies common on likelihood functions.
 It attempts to be robust against “cliffs”, i.e. hyperplane discontinuities, though it is not really clear whether what it does in such cases succeeds reliably.